40 SARI patients contracted COVID-19 without contact or international travel history

 Two per cent reported contacts with a confirmed case and one per cent had history of international travel, according to it.

-The study said males accounted for higher number of COVID-19 cases and also patients aged above 50 years.
+The study said males accounted for a higher number of COVID-19 cases and also patients aged above 50 years.

 The ICMR in its study highlighted that COVID-19 containment activities need to be targeted in districts reporting positive cases among SARI patients.